Biochemistry and Molecular Biology Concentration

 Journal Club (BCH 6936)

-Requirements After the First Year:
+Requirements After the First Semester:

 • Typically, 6 of those 12 credits are taken in the Spring semester of the first year, and the remaining 6 credits are taken in the second year.